vanakat/zotero-bridge/README.md

 # Obsidian Zotero Bridge Plugin

-Obsidian-Zotero connector plugin that provides APIs for other plugins to integrate with Zotero.
+Obsidian-Zotero integration plugin that provides APIs for other plugins to integrate with Zotero.

 **Requires [ZotServer](https://github.com/MunGell/ZotServer) addon installed in your Zotero**